Why Should Families Be Cooking Together?

 5. Healthier Mentality

 Cooking as a family also lends itself to a healthier mentality.
-Not only does it promote feelings of gratitude to be blessed enough to have tasty food on the table, it also bust stereotypes when everyone is treated as an equal, irrespective of their age or gender.
-“In a general urban setting, the family size is small – women tend to take work outside home.
-In such a scenario it’s important for the children and men of the house to help in cooking for a healthy nutritious home cooked meal,” explains Vasundhara.
+Not only does it promote feelings of gratitude to be blessed enough to have tasty food on the table, but it also busts stereotypes when everyone is treated as an equal, irrespective of their age or gender.
+“In a general urban setting, the family size is small – women tend to take work outside the home.
+In such a scenario it’s important for the children and men of the house to help in cooking for a healthy nutritious home-cooked meal,” explains Vasundhara.
 If you educate your children about animal welfare, sustainability and the importance of supporting local farmers, this can also spark feelings of social responsibility.